Infographic by Jack Milgram

 /Anastasia

-8 thoughts on “20 Quirks & Strange Habits.
-The Weird Side of Famous Writers
+8 responses to “20 Quirks & Strange Habits.
+The Weird Side of Famous Writers”

 1. Brilliant post!
 I’m feeling much better about my own idiosyncrasies.
 Love O’Connor’s “affection for domestic poultry” and Faulker’s quote.
 It reminded me of Hemingway’s “write drunk, edit sober”.